-Most of our clients “graduate” to river cruising after taking a number of big ship cruises.
+Most of our clients “graduate” to river cruising after taking a number of small ship cruises.
 If this sounds like you, here’s a little rundown on the differences you may expect:

 Not surprisingly, ship size.
 A river cruise ship may hold as few as 36 or as many as 200 or so passengers – a huge difference from the big ships which now can host as many as 5,000 passengers.
 So while there’s not the room for the plethora of restaurants and bars, the exotic activities, shops and spas, the trade off is that your are never far from your stateroom; embarkation and disembarkation can take seconds rather than hours; and you’ll get to know the crew and your fellow passengers much more quickly.

 Speaking of restaurants, most river cruise ships offer one or two restaurants.
-For example, in Europe, Avalon Waterways’ ships have a main restaurant; a bistro offering tapas-style dining a couple of times a week; and a Skydeck open for al-fresco lunches, weather permitting.
+A bistro offering tapas-style dining a couple of times a week; and/or a Skydeck open for al-fresco lunches, weather permitting.
 Wine and beer is included with dinner (and speaking of drinks, if you wish to purchase alcohol ashore and sample it in your cabin, that’s permitted, unlike on big ships which will hold your purchases until disembarkation).

 Evening entertainment may range from a visit by musicians or dancers to give you an insight into local culture.
 Tastings and informal lectures as well as port talks outlining the next day’s port of call are also part of the entertainment on a river cruise.